djangofan/WebDriverTestingTemplate/README.md

 1. For use only with JUnit 4.11 or higher.
 2. For use with Sikuli 1.0.1 or higher to test native elements that WebDriver can't control.
-3. Unit tests are parameterized.
+3. Unit tests are parameterized from a csv file.
 4. Will log output to build/test-output directory in project.
 5. Uses the WebDriver "page object" design pattern.
 6. Implemented multiple project build.
 The root project has a subproject called "core" and all subprojects of "core" inherit classes from it.